 If you’re staying in room 14, you may hear the disembodied conversation of a man and a woman.
 In the ballroom and kitchen, a chef has reported seeing the apparition of a man in military uniform.

 Constructed in 1872 on the historic Santa Fe trail, the St. James Hotel in Cimarron NM drew in quite the array of visitors to the Old West, including Jess James, Buffalo Bill, Wyatt Earp, Annie Oakley, Billy the Kid, and Thomas James Wright.
 It’s believed at least a few of these colorful characters remain tied to the hotel they frequented during their life.

-One of the wildest spots in the Wild West, there were reportedly over 26 known deaths that occurred here, with many more unreported.
+One of the wildest spots in the Wild West was reportedly over 26 known deaths that occurred here, with many more unreported.
 The majority of them being gun-related.
 You can even see gun holes in the walls throughout the hotel.

-Regarded by many paranormal enthusiasts as the most haunted hotel on the east coast, the Shanley Hotel in Napanoch New York certainly has a haunted reputation.
+Regarding many paranormal enthusiasts as the most haunted hotel on the east coast, the Shanley Hotel in Napanoch, New York certainly has a haunted reputation.
 Judging from the sheer number of haunted happenings reported here, it promises a lot!

 The first record of a hotel on the site was in 1845 when Ritch’s Hotel was built.
-It changed hands and names a few times up until 1895 when a fire took hold of a number of buildings around town, the Shanley Hotel was one of those completely destroyed.
+It changed hands and names a few times until 1895, when a fire took hold of several buildings around town.
+The Shanley Hotel was one of those destroyed.
 Not to be deterred, the Shanley Hotel was rebuilt in November of the same year, standing the same today as it was back then.